syntaqx/cookie/README.md

 })
 ```

-When defaulting to signed cookies, you can still use the `unsigned` tag in the
+When defaulting to signed cookies, unsigned cookies can still be populated by
-struct field to populate unsigned cookies:
+using the `unsigned` tag in the struct field:

 ```go
 type MyCookies struct {